-The branching fraction and direct CP asymmetry of $B^0 \to K^0 \pi^0$ decays have also been measured in an analysis of the decay time evolution [10], which is based on the same data sample as this work but features a different event selection.
+The branching fraction and direct CP asymmetry of $B^0 \to K^0 \pi^0$ decays have also been measured in an analysis of the decay time evolution [12], which is based on the same data sample as this work but features a different event selection.
 The systematic uncertainty on the branching fraction given in Ref.
-[10] was not reported previously; here we evaluate that uncertainty to be 5.6% (relative) and update the measurement to be $\mathcal{B}{K^0\pi^0}$ = $(11.15 \pm 0.68 \pm 0.62) \times 10^{-6}$.
-We combine this updated branching fraction and the \mathcal{A}{CP} measured in Ref.
-[10] with the results presented here, taking into account both statistical and systematic correlations.
+[12] was not reported previously; here we evaluate that uncertainty to be 5.6% (relative) and update the measurement to be $\mathcal{B}{K^0\pi^0} = (11.15 \pm 0.68 \pm$ $(0.62) \times 10^{-6}$ .
+We combine this updated branching fraction and the $A{CP}$ measured in Ref.
+[12] with the results presented here, taking into account both statistical and systematic correlations.
 The systematic uncertainties are almost fully correlated between the two analyses.
-Statistically, the fraction of common candidates between the two analyses is 53% in a signalenhanced region defined by $-0.13 < \Delta E < 0.10 \,\text{GeV}$ and C' > 0.9.
+Statistically, the fraction of common candidates between the two analyses is 53% in a signal-enhanced region defined by $-0.13 < \Delta E < 0.10 \text{ GeV}$ and C' > 0.9.
 We assess the statistical correlation between the measurements by subdividing the data into three samples that contain (a) overlapping events, (b) events only found in this analysis, and (c) events only found in the analysis of the decay time evolution.
 We generate an ensemble of 1000 replicas of these samples by randomly selecting the events with replacement, allowing repetition of events.
 We analyze the union of the (a) and (b) samples using the fitter presented in this paper, and the union of the (a) and (c) samples using the fitter of Ref.
-[10].
-By comparing the results of all members of the ensemble, we estimate the statistical correlation between the branching-fraction measurements from the two analyses to be 76%, and that of the direct CP asymmetry to be 21%.
-The correlation is lower for the direct CP asymmetry as the time-dependent analysis gains additional sensitivity from the fit to the decay time.
-The
+[12].
+By comparing the

 FIG. 1.
-Distribution of ΔE for the (top) kaon- and (bottom) pion-enriched samples of $B^0 \to h^+\pi^-$ candidates with fit results overlaid.
-Points with error bars are data, the total fit is shown as a solid black curve, the signal as a black dashed curve, the feed-across as a purple shaded area, and background as a yellow shaded area.
+Distribution of (left) $\Delta E$ and (right) transformed CS output C' for the (top) kaon- and (bottom) pion-enriched samples of $B^0 \to h^+\pi^-$ candidates with fit results overlaid.
+Points with error bars are data, the total fit is shown as a solid black curve, the signal as a black dashed curve, the feed across as a purple shaded area, and background as a yellow shaded area.
 Differences between observed data and total fit results normalized by fit uncertainties (pulls) are also shown.